csoltenborn/GoogleTestAdapter/README.md

 Currently, the following issues are known to us - patches welcome!

 * Exceptions when debugging tests
-  * Symptoms: At the end of debugging a set of Google Test tests, Visual Studio catches exceptions of type System.Runtime.InteropServices.InvalidComObjectException, the messages of which contain 'The object invoked has disconnected from its clients'
+  * Symptoms: At the end of debugging a set of Google Test tests, Visual Studio catches exceptions of type System.Runtime.InteropServices.InvalidComObjectException, the messages of which contain "The object invoked has disconnected from its clients"
   * Reason: This seems to be due to a bug in *te.processhost.managed.exe*, to which VS attaches a debugger when debugging tests
   * Workaround 1: Select *Test/Test Settings/Default Processor Architecture/X64* - this lets VS use the older *vstest.executionengine.exe* which does not have this problem
   * Workaround 2: In VS, mark the exception as "Do not catch" when it occurs